tc39/proposal-temporal/docs/datetime.md

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
 > This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.PlainDateTime.from()` instead.

-The range of allowed values for this type is exactly enough that calling `timeZone.getDateTimeFor(instant)` will succeed when `timeZone` is any built-in `Temporal.TimeZone` and `instant` is any valid `Temporal.Instant`.
+The range of allowed values for this type is exactly enough that calling `timeZone.getPlainDateTimeFor(instant)` will succeed when `timeZone` is any built-in `Temporal.TimeZone` and `instant` is any valid `Temporal.Instant`.
 If the parameters passed in to this constructor form a date outside of this range, then this function will throw a `RangeError`.

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).